Phase 1: Preparing your move to Munich

 EU citizens and citizens of Norway, Iceland and Liechtenstein do not need a visa to enter Germany and do not need to apply for a residence & work permit.
 You will, however, have to register your new address within two weeks of your arrival to Munich.

 If you plan on working from the first day after your arrival to Munich, you might consider applying for a Type D entry visa beforehand in your country of residence.
 The application for a residence and work permit is then included in the visa application process.
-Your working contract will only be given to you with proof of a residence permit and this procedure can otherwise take several days after your arrival.
+Your working contract will only be given to you after you provide proof of a residence permit.

 Citizens of all other countries